BALLOON LAUNCH 101

 To summarize, here are the rules for the student payloads:

-- Keep the total weight, including the box(es), to 6 lbs or less
+- Keep the total weight, including the box(es), to 6 pounds or less

 - Consolidate into as few boxes as necessary